 There’s a thread that runs through the Old Testament that looks forward to a time when God will intervene in the plight of sinful humanity.

-The OT provides the anticipation of the coming Messiah fulfilling the promises of Abraham that all the nations of the world would have access to the redemption of God.
+The Old Testament provides the anticipation of the coming Messiah fulfilling the promises of Abraham that all the nations of the world would have access to the redemption of God.

 ‘Shadows of the Cross’ is about seeing Jesus in the Old Testament, with Michael extracting the Scriptures that foretell the coming of the biggest issue in history – Jesus of Nazareth.